 The most important thing to consider when creating a new upload preset is whether you want the upload preset to be signed or unsigned.
 For example, only signed presets can be used as the default upload preset for the Upload API or Media Library or if you are implementing signed uploads for your application.
 Conversly, in most cases, you will need to use unsigned upload presets when implementing unsigned upload capabilities from your client-side app or when using the upload widget within a client-side app.

 When you finish and Save your upload preset definition, the upload preset and its settings are displayed in the Upload Settings page:

 You can use the

-upload_preset method of the Admin API to create, manage, or delete upload presets, either via a REST API call, any of our server-side SDKs.
+upload_preset method of the Admin API to create, manage, or delete upload presets, either via a REST API call, any of our backend SDKs.
 If you don't have a server-side application, you can manage upload presets programmatically using the Cloudinary CLI.
 For the most part, you can apply the same set of options for an upload preset as you can in an Upload method call.